Constraints on primordial non-Gaussianity from Quaia: Methods

 Here, $j_\ell(x)$ is the spherical Bessel function of order $\ell$, $\Theta(<x)$ is the Heavyside function, $f(z)$ is the growth rate, and $H(z)$ is the expansion rate at redshift $z$.
 In all cases above, $z$ implicitly denotes the redshift at the comoving distance $\chi$ in the background.

 As Eq. \ref{eq:cl_theory} shows, calculating the angular power spectrum involves, in principle, a triple integral over $\chi_1$, $\chi_2$, and $k$.
-This can be significantly sped up using the Limber approximation \cite{1953ApJ...117..134L,0809.5112}.
-This approximation becomes less accurate on large scales, where most of the sensitivity to $\fNL\neq0$ lies, and therefore we only adopt it at $\ell>200$.
-For smaller values of $\ell$ we use the non-Limber calculation as implemented in the Core Cosmology Library (CCL) \cite{1812.05995}, specifically using the {\tt FKEM} technique \cite{2212.04291}, first presented in \cite{1911.11947}.
-Nevertheless, the impact of the Limber approximation was found to be highly subdominant for the \quaia sample on the scales explored here in \cite{2410.24134}.
+This can be significantly sped up using the Limber approximation \cite{1953ApJ...117..134L,loverde2008}.
+This approximation becomes less accurate on large scales, where most of the sensitivity to $\fNL\neq0$ lies, and therefore we only adopt it at $\ell>200$, where it is very accurate \cite{loverde2008,simon2007}.
+For smaller values of $\ell$ we use the non-Limber calculation as implemented in the Core Cosmology Library (CCL) \cite{ccl}, specifically using the {\tt FKEM} technique \cite{2212.04291}, first presented in \cite{1911.11947}.
+Nevertheless, the impact of the Limber approximation was found to be highly subdominant for the \quaia sample on the scales explored here in \cite[See Figure 3 in][]{2410.24134}.

-Figure \ref{fig:fnl_examples} shows the impact of local PNG on the angular power spectra used in this analysis for different values of $\fNL$.
+Figure~\ref{fig:fnl_examples} shows the impact of local PNG on the angular power spectra used in this analysis for different values of $\fNL$.
 It is interesting to note the distinct effect of large negative values of $\fNL$ on the auto-correlations and the CMB lensing cross-correlations.
 Since the scale-dependent bias appears squared in the auto-correlation, negative values of $\fNL$ lead to a power \emph{enhancement} on the largest scales, and a suppression on intermediate scales.
 In turn, negative $\fNL$ always suppresses the cross-correlation.
-The latter therefore allows us to better distinguish between positive and negative values of $\fNL$.
+The latter therefore allows us to better distinguish between positive and negative values of $\fNL$, thanks to its monotonic trend with $\fNL$ and the possibility to access the largest scales with minimal systematic contamination.
+In order to better disentangle the sign of $\fNL$ from the auto-correlation, it is important to observe the characteristic signature of a potential negative $\fNL$ value at the smallest possible angular scales, which have a lower sample variance and less systematic contamination compared to its largest scales.
+This can only be ensured by tomographic analyses like the one carried out in this work using high redshift samples, as it can be seen comparing the top left and right panel of Fig.~\ref{fig:fnl_examples}.